ExploratoryEngineering/air-quality-sensor-node/Firmware/README.md

-# Air quality sensor node
+# Air quality sensor node firmware

 This project contains firmware for an air quality sensor node